Scott Arniel: Coaching career

 Arniel began his coaching career as an assistant coach in 1995 while still playing for the Houston Aeros of the IHL as a mid-season replacement.
 After retiring as a player in 1999, he joined the coaching staff of the Manitoba Moose as an assistant.
 He held that position for three years until 2002 when he was named to the Buffalo Sabres' coaching staff as an assistant.

 After four years with the Sabres, Arniel returned to the Moose as their new head coach when he was hired by their parent club, the Vancouver Canucks.
 Arniel led the team to the league's best regular season record in 2008–09 and a berth in the Calder Cup finals, earning him the Louis A. R. Pieri Memorial Award as coach of the year.

 Arniel returned to the National Hockey League as a head coach in 2010, when he was hired by the Columbus Blue Jackets.
 Arniel replaced interim coach Claude Noël, who coincidentally was hired as his replacement in Manitoba.
 After only one and a half seasons behind the Blue Jackets' bench, Arniel was fired in January 2012.

 In June 2012, the Canucks rehired Arniel to coach the Chicago Wolves, their new AHL affiliate.
 In the summer of 2013, Arniel left the Canucks organization, along with head coach Alain Vigneault, to join the New York Rangers.
 On April 7, 2018, Arniel was fired along with head coach Alain Vigneault and assistant coach Darryl Williams.
 On August 6, 2018, reigning Stanley Cup champions, the Washington Capitals, hired Arniel as an assistant coach to replace Lane Lambert.

 On May 24, 2024, Arniel was named head coach of the Winnipeg Jets, replacing Rick Bowness.
 The 2024–25 season, his inaugural year as coach, would prove the most successful in franchise history to that point.
 The Jets finished with a 56–22–4 record, receiving the Presidents' Trophy as the best team of the regular season.
 Arniel was named a finalist for the Jack Adams Award, given annually to the NHL's best coach, in recognition of his work.

 Personal life

 Arniel was inducted into the Kingston and District Sports Hall of Fame on May 2, 2008.
 Arniel and his wife Lia have two children and make their home in Winnipeg during the off-season.

-He has a nephew, Jamie Arniel, who has been drafted into the NHL by the Boston Bruins and played one game for the team during the 2010–11 NHL season.
+He has a nephew, Jamie Arniel, who was drafted by the Boston Bruins and played one game for the team during the 2010–11 NHL season.